500apes/etheropt.github.io/README.md

 ----------
 In order to ease interaction with the smart contract, Etheropt has a graphical user interface (GUI).

 There is no installation necessary to use the GUI.
 Just go to the main Etheropt page ([http://etheropt.github.io](https://etheropt.github.io)) and the GUI will be running in your Web browser.
 You can also choose to download the GitHub repository and run the GUI locally.
 The GUI stores your account in the browser only and does not store anything remotely.
-The only remote servers it interacts with are the Ethereum network (through Geth or through a Web proxy), and the market makers (a collection of servers that are responsible for making markets and maintaining a distributed order book of resting orders).
+The only remote servers it interacts with are the Ethereum network (through Geth or through a Web proxy), and Gitter (for the order book).

 Ethereum network
 ----------